umn-asr/iron_fixture_extractor/README.md

     $ gem install iron_fixture_extractor

-## Usage
-The Iron Fixture Extractor gem exposes everything under the Fe namespace, we'll refer to it as "Fe" from here on out.

-Fe is designed to be used in an interactive Ruby shell or Rails console.
-The idea is to poke around your data via your ActiveRecord models, then once you have a good dataset, use Fe.extract to load it into fixture files you can write tests against and dynamically rebuild them later.

-This gem is dirt simple--consider reading the source code and test cases directly to clarify any behavioral details this readme doesn't cover.

 ### Extract

-    Fe.extract 'Post.includes(:comments, :author).limit(1)', :name =>  'first_post_w_comments_and_authors'

-### Load Fixtures (BE CAREFUL, THIS DELETES EVERYTHING IN THE TARGET TABLES)

-    Fe.load_db(:first_post_w_comments_and_authors)

-### Rebuild Fixture Files
-This uses the fe_manifest.yml's extract_code to re-extract fixtures using the same code used to initially create them.
-Its handy when the live data changes and you want to refresh the fixture files to reflect it.

-    Fe.rebuild(:first_post_w_comments_and_authors)

-## How it works

-### Extract
-The essense of the Fe.extract algorithm is:
+The essense of the Fe.extract is dirt simple:

-    for each record given to .extract
+    for each record given to Fe.extract
-      recursively resolve any association pre-loaded in the .association_cache [ActiveRecord] method add it to a set of records keyed by model name write each set of records as a <model_name>.yml fixture file to test/fe_fixtures/<the :name specified to .extract>/
+      recursively resolve any association pre-loaded in the .association_cache [ActiveRecord] method add it to a set of records keyed by model name write each set of records as a <TheModel.table_name>.yml fixture write a fe_manifest.yml that will allow you to later change the query, inspect row counts, and rebuild the fixtures by re-executing the originate queries

-The magic is all in the recursive usage of ActiveRecord::Base#association_cache.
-This means, that if you do something like:

-    p=Post.first
-    p.comments
-    Fe.extract(p)

-you will get 2 fixture files: 1 post record fixture (not-surprising) and N comment fixtures because p.association_cache is populated for :comments on the post instance p.

-### Load Fixtures
-This uses the same mechanism as Rails' `rake db:fixtures:load`, aka ActiveRecord::Fixtures.create_fixtures method

-### Rebuild Fixture Files
-This is just like .extract, except the code used to do the query is pulled from the fe_manifest.yml file.

 ## Missing Features
 * If you give a non-string arg to .extract, the manifest should resolve